christofolo/christofolo.github.io/musictheory.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IvXXdGhJA1Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Part 8: A pitch can have two names (intro to "flats")
+## Chapter 8: A pitch can have two names (intro to "flats")

 The pitch that occurs at the low E string's 14th fret (F♯) has another name: G♭ (pronounced "G flat").
 Yeah, this is kind of weird.
-The reason why G♭ is not used in the G Major Scale is because we need to fulfill rule number 2 (from Part 7).
+The reason why G♭ is not used in the G Major Scale is because we need to fulfill rule number 2 (from Chapter 7).
 If you use G♭ instead of F♯, then the scale would skip an "F" entirely.

 This is wrong: G, A, B, C, D, E, G♭, G.